 On that last statement, I can imagine someone saying, “Now wait a minute!
 Shouldn’t we hold the Church to a higher standard?
 Shouldn’t the Church, of all institutions, be better than secular ones?
 If Christianity is true, shouldn’t we expect more harmony in the Church?

 I actually agree with these criticisms.
 What about the inquisitions, and Christians burning other Christians at the stake for heresy and Puritans burning Puritans at the stake for supposedly being witches?
 That sounds like a lot of infighting for a group of people who are called to be “one in Christ”!

 These are serious charges against the Church and Christianity.
 Wallace is right that every human institution under the sun has disagreement, but shouldn’t the Church be different?
 If God is God and Christianity is true, shouldn’t the Church stand apart?

 Jesus called his followers to be like a city set on a hill, like a beacon of truth.
 He said the world would know his followers by their love for one another, and he prayed for them to be one with each other as he and the Father are one.

-We don’t have to dig very deep, or look very far or think very long before we find examples throughout history and in current events today that paint a very different picture of the Church.
+We don’t have to dig very deep, or look very far, or think very long before we find examples in history and in current events today that paint a very different picture of the Church.
 The Church, universal, is fragmented.
 Even denominations, within themselves, are divided.
-Division and dissention occurs in our local churches.
+Division and dissention occur in our local churches on a regular basis.

 The skeptics put up a serious challenge to believers when they make the claim that our penchant for disagreement calls into question the truth that we stand for.
 How do we respond?

 Yes, disagreements in the Church do not negate the truth, but how do we put them in perspective?
-How do they fit the truth that is revealed in Scripture?
-How do we reflect the love of God to the world as a fractured and broken Church?
+How does our disagreement fit the truth that is revealed in Scripture?
+(That the world should know us by our love for one another) How do we reflect the love of God to the world as a fractured and broken Church?